 This is especially true when it comes to transracial families.
 I get the need to teach a child about history and culture, but first and foremost, the child needs a loving, safe home, no matter the race of the adoptive parents.
 Instead of bringing so much stigma to adoption, we should be supporting adoptive parents and celebrating the “rescue” from the system.
 I know adoptive parents would never use that term, but really that’s what it is.
 I’m sure that’s how the adoptees feel.
 They don’t want to age out of the system with no forever family.

 One population throwing negativity and stigma on the adoption community with the force of a rocket launcher is the anti-adoption groups.
 They believe that adoption at its core is wrong.
 It is seen as a form of theft, whether the adoption was voluntary or not.
 It’s usually made up of adoptees who blame every bad thing that has ever happened in their life on their adoption.
 I am an adoptee, so I completely understand the emotions that are involved.
-However, with the exception of cases of abuse and neglect, I feel like the parents you end up with (biological or adoptive) are the luck of the draw.
+However, except for cases of abuse and neglect, I feel like the parents you end up with (biological or adoptive) are the luck of the draw.
 Your life’s success or failure is based on how you react and respond to that hand you were dealt with.
 Adoptees will deal with varying degrees of obstacles, but in the end, their lives are what they make them.

 There’s also the point of the general public’s defensiveness of pets.
 Let me tell you a story about my friend.
 She adopted a dog from a shelter.
 She had him for a few months.
 During that time, she took care of the adoption requirements and looked into training.
 Before the dog could begin training, he bit two of her children.
 One of the bites, to her toddler, was so bad it nearly required stitches.
 She stayed in communication with the shelter the whole time.
 They decided that as much as it hurt their hearts, it was time to return the dog to the shelter where it could be placed in a home without children.